vrama91/cider/README.md

 ## Instructions ##
 1. Edit the params.json file to contain path to reference and candidate json files, and the result file where the scores are stored<sup>\*</sup>.
 2. Set the "idf" value in params.json to "corpus" if not evaluating on a single image/instance.
 Set the "idf" value to "coco-val-df" if evaluating on a single image.
-In this case IDF values from the MSCOCO dataset are used
+In this case IDF values from the MSCOCO dataset are used.
+If using some other corpus, get the document frequencies into a similar format as "coco-val-df", and put them in the data/ folder as a pickle file.
+Then set mode to the name of the document frequency file (without the '.p' extension).
 3. Sample json reference and candidate files are pascal50S.json and pascal_candsB.json
 4. CIDEr scores are stored in "scores" variable: scores['CIDEr'] -> CIDEr scores, scores['CIDErD'] -> CIDEr-D scores